Christheoguipo/chat-demo/README.md

 ## Project Description

 The Chat Demo App is a simple Android application that demonstrates basic chat functionality.
-It allows users to send and receive messages in a chat interface.
+It allows users to send and receive messages, images and videos in a chat interface.
 This project is a great starting point for building more advanced chat applications on the Android platform.

 ## Prerequisites